 The new Volkswagen Jetta could be on the back foot before it even arrives.
 British buyers don’t usually go for small saloons, so its ilk is largely seen as a filler between the bigger-selling C-segment and D-segment models.

 Don’t discount it, though.
 This is no longer simply a Golf with a boot.
-VW has endowed its perennially forgettable small saloon with some individuality, so it now has a look and possibly a purpose all of its own.
+Volkswagen has endowed its perennially forgettable small saloon with some individuality, so it now has a look and possibly a purpose all of its own.

 The Jetta is still a car pieced together from familiar parts, but its fresh looks and enticing price tag could make it one of VW’s top all-rounders.
 The best bits of the Passat and Golf in a well priced package?
 Or a model that exists only to mask the white noise between the other models that bookend it in the VW range?
 We’re here to find out.